MIxS-MInAS/MIxS-MInAS.github.io/docs/documentation/user-documentation/faq.md

 _TODO_

 ## How to fill in missing data

-Fields in MIxS that are mandatory always require something filled into the given metadata entry.
+Fields in MIxS that are mandatory (or 'required') always require something filled into the given metadata entry.
 If you do not have this information, you must encode this using the specific 'missing information' categories as below.

-While optional fields in MIxS can be left blank, if you have a specific reason the information will never be able to be reported (see examples below), then it is good to use these missing data categories there also.
+While optional fields in MIxS can be left blank, if you have a specific reason the information will never be able to be reported (see examples below), then it is also good to use these missing data categories there.

-Use missing value terms from the [INSDC Missing Value Reporting](https://www.insdc.org/technical-specifications/missing-value-reporting/) specifications.
+The way for encoding missing value terms in MIxS is derived from the [INSDC Missing Value Reporting](https://www.insdc.org/technical-specifications/missing-value-reporting/) specifications.
-More details and examples follow below.
+These specifications can be summarised as follows (examples are given below):

 - Missing data is (meta)data that **can not** be reported.
 This can be due to various constraints, such as:
   - the data is truly missing, meaning it is not known and can not be known;